-- ♣ A complete square castle, or
+- A large, solid Keep, 10" across, or

-- Two opposing mini-castles, or
+- A high-walled open castle, or

-- ¬ Three linear feet of walls and towers!
+- 5 Three linear feet of walls and towers!

 With multiple sets, you can create the mightiest fortress you can imagine . . .
-The Keep set is also available for even more variety!
+The Walls and Towers set is also available for even more variety!